The Frankincense Route

 Arrive in Zanzibar in the early morning and transfer to the hotel (rooms available at time of arrival).
 The morning is at leisure.

-After lunch, enjoy a tour of Zanzibar’s famous Stone Town, including the spice market.
+After lunch, enjoy a tour of Zanzibar’s famous Stone Town.
 Mostly built in the 19th century, Stone Town displays the eclectic mix of architectural influences which defines the Swahili Coast: from indigenous East African to Arab, Persian, Indian and European.
 For centuries, the area of Stone Town served as a trading hub for the Sultanate of Muscat and Oman (which governed Zanzibar), producing cloves in the hinterland, importing frankincense from Oman and trading all manner of other spices – and even slaves – from the broader Indian Ocean region, leading to Zanzibar being labelled the ‘Spice Island’.

 When Zanzibar separated from Oman, Stone Town became the capital of the Sultanate of Zanzibar, and the town still remains the seat of government for Zanzibar, which has a semi-autonomous status within Tanzania.

-In the morning, visit the ruins of the Maruhubi Palace, built in 1882 by Sultan Barghash to accommodate his large harem.
+After lunch visit Old Customs House and then visit the ruins of the Maruhubi Palace, built in 1882 by Sultan Barghash to accommodate his large harem.
 It burned down 17 years later, but its large stone columns still remain.
 Continue to the ruins of Mtoni Palace, the oldest of Zanzibar’s palaces, built in 1828 by Sultan Seyyid Said for his primary and secondary wives and hundreds of children.
-Then visit Stone Town’s Persian Baths, so called because they were built for Sultan Barghash by architects from Persia.

-After free time for lunch, wander through a spice plantation where workers harvest cloves, nutmeg, vanilla, cinnamon and pepper berries in much the same way as their forebears have done for hundreds of years.
+Wander through a spice plantation where workers harvest cloves, nutmeg, vanilla, cinnamon and pepper berries in much the same way as their forebears have done for hundreds of years.
+On the way back stop at the Kidichi Persian Baths.

-In the evening, celebrate the conclusion of the tour with a special farewell dinner in the company of Jane and fellow travellers.
+In the evening, celebrate the conclusion of the tour with a special farewell dinner in the company of Julian and fellow travellers.

 Tour arrangements conclude after breakfast.